mutineer612/aws-ec2-pricing/README.md

 # aws-ec2-pricing
-This python script reads the 'Data' worksheet of a formatted Excel workbook based on the included Hosts.xlsx spreadsheet file.
+This python script reads the worksheet of a formatted Excel workbook based on the included Hosts.xlsx spreadsheet file.
 The script uses the CPU, RAM, Storage, and OS values along with command line parameters to assign instance types from the General Purpose family of AWS instances.
 After running the script once you may assign any instance type in the 'Instance Final' column and run the script again using the -i switch with 'all' parameter to read existing instance values as input.
 Pricing is provided as a unit and daily cost in USD via AWS Pricing API.

 ## Setup
 To use this script you will need an AWS Account, Python, and AWS CLI.